xalaida/laravel-money/README.md

 - [ ] add possibility to disable locale tracking for formatter
 - [ ] add possibility to specify concrete formatter format
 - [ ] add possibility to render money without decimals
+- [ ] add possibility to use package with only single (default anonymous) currency
 - [ ] add possibility to render money in custom formats (example: '%SU% %code%', '%code% %SU%')
 - [ ] store currency rates history and add config for pruning (i.e. 'keep_history' => '1 year') (can be done using laravel prunable models)
 - [ ] add install instruction about cron registration for rates